fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 In general, the workflow will be:

-1. Login in switch as `admin` user.
+1. Login in to the switch as `admin` user.
 2. Enter `config` mode.
 3. Select the port to configure.
 4. Apply settings.